daz-b-like/ProCam2D_Godot4.x/README.md

     shake_addon.shake() # This is a method available to the screenshake addon see below for all available addons
 ```
 ## Available addons
+Addons are processed in order of their priority. from lowest to highest.

 ### PCamShake